dylanmc/CryptoBook/src/3_CryptolIntro.md

 Here we've said "Hey, Cryptol: what's the type of Hex AB?" and Cryptol replied (in a friendly robotic voice "Hex AB has the type _a sequence of length 8 of bits_".

 What do you think the type of a string of text should be?
-For example, what should the type of "hello cryptol" be?
+For example, what should the type of `"hello cryptol"` be?
 Assume the text is ASCII, not UTF-8.
 Stop reading for a minute and think about it.

-Really, don't just read ahead, think about the type of the string "hello cryptol".
+Really, don't just read ahead, think about the type of the string `"hello cryptol"`.

 Okay, did you think about it?
 What did you come up with?
 One way to start answering questions like this one is outside in.
 By that I mean start by counting how many elements there are.
-In this case the length of "hello cryptol" is 13 characters.
+In this case the length of `"hello cryptol"` is 13 characters.
 So, the start of the Cryptol type would be `[13]`.
 Next, think about the type of each character.
 Remember that ASCII characters are 8-bits each, so the rest of the type is [8].
 To check your answer you can just ask Cryptol:

-`Cryptol> ` **:t "hello cryptol"**
+`Cryptol> ` **`:t "hello cryptol"`**
 `"hello cryptol" : [13][8]`

 ### Enumerations: sequence shortcuts